Royalthebest/Pipelined_MIPS_CPU/README.md

 This project is an Verilog implementation of MIPS pipelined CPU with 10 arithmetic instructions and 4 branch instructions.
 This implementation uses two techniques to improve the performance.

-1. pipelined with 5 stages: Instruction Fetch(IF), Instruction Decode(ID), Execute(EX), Memory Access(MEM), and Write Back(WB).
+1. Pipelined with 5 stages: Instruction Fetch(IF), Instruction Decode(ID), Execute(EX), Memory Access(MEM), and Write Back(WB).
 This implementation allows multiple instructions to be executed in the CPU at the same time.
-2. hazard detection and data forwarding.
+2. Hazard detection and Data forwarding.
 This implementation can reduce the number of NOP instruction insertion due to the data hazerd.

 The 10 arithmetic instructions are as follows:
 1. ADD